teher0094/Azure-VM-Deployment/README.md

 ### Step 1: Create a Resource Group
 - After logging into your Azure account, search for **Resource Group** using Azure's search bar.
-- This will bring you to a page which will allow you to create a Resource Group.
+- This will bring you to a page that allows you to create a Resource Group.
-- Resource Groups will allow you to manage a variety of Azure services within a single container.
+- Resource Groups helps you to manage a variety of Azure services within a single container.
 - Select the **+ Create** or **Create Resource Group**.
 - Within the creation page, create a name and choose a region for your resource group.